JedBartlett/OrthodoxLiturgics/MusicTexts/SundayReaderTypica/readme.md

   (for the toggles the choose texts for the seasonal variations)
 * boolexpr
   (for the switch statement in the psalm command)
+* calc
+  (for easy arithmatic on measurement units when setting up page geometry)

+These are all easily added using the standard repositories in ubuntu (and derivatives, kubuntu etc..) with apt-get:
+    sudo apt-get install texlive-full

 * pgfornament
   (for the fancy border on the cover page and ornaments flanking the page numbers)
-* calc
-  (for easy arithmatic on measurement units when setting up page geometry)

 ### pgfornament